Allyson Walsh, Head of Conservation Services

-Hannah has been working with bats since 2013 when she began volunteering in nature reserves and on surveys around London after graduating with a BSc.
-Hannah started as one of two Helpline Managers in August 2018, but has worked in the Helpline team since May 2015 when she started as a Seasonal Helpline Officer.
-She is an active member of the London Bat Group where she performs the role of Joint-Chair, Trustee & Enquiries Officer.
-Hannah also has a keen interest in conservation communication; she is currently studying for an MSc in Science Communication from Imperial College London and spends much of her time communicating to the public about the wonderful world of bats.
+Hannah has been working with bats since 2013 when she began volunteering in nature reserves and on surveys around London after graduating with a BSc in Biology.
+Hannah started as one of two Helpline Managers in 2018, but has worked in the Helpline team since 2015 when she started as a Seasonal Helpline Officer.
+In 2022, Hannah also joined the Science team part time as the Engagement officer for the NightWatch project, where she has been enjoying sharing her love for bats with the public.
+Hannah has a keen interest in conservation marketing and behavioural science, having just completed an MSc in Science Communication from Imperial College London.
+Outside of work Hannah enjoys hiking, crafting and attempting to grow veggies in her urban container garden.

 Email Hannah: email@example.com